ansible/ansible/.github/ISSUE_TEMPLATE.md

 <!---
 Mention the OS you are running Ansible from, and the OS you are managing, or say “N/A” for anything that is not platform-specific.
+Also mention the specific version of what you are trying to control, e.g. if this is a network bug the version of firmware on the network device.
 -->

 ##### SUMMARY